Updated October 22, 2021

 - Long sleeve shirts

 - Dress pants

 Start by downloading the free 4-page checklist.
 You will use this tool to methodically and rationally decide how many of each category of clothing you need in your current home and current lifestyle.

-To access your own free checklist plus access to the Organized 31 VIP Resource Library, simply sign up for our weekly newsletter.
-You’ll immediately receive access to the more than 100 printable resources!
+To access your own free checklist, plus access to the Organized 31 VIP Resource Library, simply sign up for our weekly newsletter in the form below.
+You’ll immediately receive access to the more than 125 printable resources!

-How to Download the How Many Clothes Do You Really Need Checklist
+How do I access the free How Many Clothes Do You Really Need checklist?

 - Grab your checklist and a pencil (because you’ll probably be changing your mind as you go along).